Rin Tohsaka: Character and creation

+Conception

 In the original version of the Fate/stay night visual novel, written by Type-Moon founder Kinoko Nasu while studying at a high school, one of the opponents of the main protagonist Ayaka Sajyo was a ″princess type girl″, who was the master of Lancer.
 According to Nasu, this girl had a special ″laughing archetype″, which was similar to Luviagelita Edelfelt, a character from the sequel Fate/hollow ataraxia.
 However, after the protagonist's gender was changed and renamed as Shirou Emiya, Nasu and leading Type-Moon artist Takashi Takeuchi decided to completely rewrite the character of Lancer's master.

 As a result, Nasu decided to make this heroine a positive character.
-On the advice of Takeuchi, she decided to change her temperament to be similar to that of Aoko Aozaki, a character from his earlier novel, Mahoutsukai no Yoru.
+On the advice of Takeuchi, he decided to change her temperament to be similar to that of Aoko Aozaki, a character from his earlier novel, Mahoutsukai no Yoru.
 According to the screenwriter, his heroines were based on Aoko Aozaki (including Rin, Azaka Kokuto from Kara no Kyoukai, and Akiha Tohno from Tsukihime), it was Rin who was the closest to the original character of Aoko.
 Initially, Nasu believed that this new heroine was too similar to Aozaki.
 Still, Takeuchi convinced him not to depart from the concept and explained the similarity between Rin and Aoko as a mental relation.
 Rin had a troubling background, facing financial problems due to the death of her parents in the background of the game.
 To further define Rin's character, the screenwriter decided to give multiple sides to her personality, designing her as a beautiful woman who would be primarily cute and courageous while at other times swearing and acting aggressively.
-According to Takeuchi, such a move with the divergence of Rin's appearance and behaviour was made to make her more attractive and adorable for fans.
+According to Takeuchi, such a move with the divergence of Rin's appearance and behavior was made to make her more attractive and adorable for fans.